Check Availability

 • Trekking to the crown jewel of Khumbu, Lukla, Namche, Tengboche, Dingboche, Kala Patthar, and several other places.

-• Hiking to Everest base camp through the icy sections of Khumbu icefall and Khumbu Glacier.
+• Hiking to Everest base camp through the icy sections of Khumbu Icefall and Khumbu Glacier.

 • Sightseeing of spectacular Everest, Makalu, Nuptse, Ama Dablam, and Lhotse from the Kala Patthar viewpoint.